 One of the main reasons that men internalize, would rather “come back when you calm down,” withdraw from arguments and apologize when we aren’t wrong is because we know that you all cannot be reasoned with until you fucking feel like it.

 Whenever you approach a woman with an issue or try and tell her about herself, the first things she does is deny or deflect, every single time.
-If you have the fortitude to get past the first coup, keep her on subject, and pinpoint examples of the issue you have with times, dates, a notary and screenshots, next, she’ll bring up your issues or shortcomings.
+If you have the fortitude to get past the first coup, keep her on subject, and pinpoint examples of the issue you have with times, dates, a notary, and screenshots, next, she’ll bring up your issues or shortcomings.
 Why?
 So she can attempt to flip the situation on you.
-Finally if you have the resilience to get past the first two waves of emotional warfare, she will either shut down, cry or fly into a emotional rage.
+Finally, if you have the resilience to get past the first two waves of emotional warfare, she will either shut down, cry or fly into an emotional rage.

 At this point, you either comfort her, remove yourself from the situation, or let her transfer all that emotion to you.
 Your call, homie.

 Most people, not just women, would rather place the blame on something else than admit to being shitty.

 It is impossible to hold yourself accountable if you don’t think that you’re ever wrong.
 Human beings detest being incorrect and it’s much easier to admit no wrongdoing instead of owning up to your wack ass actions.
 Just because YOU don’t see anything wrong with what you’re doing doesn’t make it right.
 Women are very good at justifying things that only make sense to them.